Rahi374/atsm/README.md

 The Dragonboard's built-in GPS was too weak or the firmware wasn't operational, and there was no USB GPS module.
 For this reason, the GPS coordinates rae obtained from Google's geolocation API, and the text messages are sent through WiFi (just for this hack).

-For some reason, the Grove button and touch sensor both were stuck sending a high voltage, so I had to use a light sensor as a substitute "reset" switch.
+For some reason, both the Grove button and touch sensor both were stuck sending a high voltage, so I had to use a light sensor as a substitute "reset" switch.

 ## Accomplishments that I'm proud of
 Actually getting the whole thing to work!